 - 10. Apply a sampled color With the pointer tool, click the navigation bar to select it (the rectangle created in step 6).
 Select the Eyedropper from the Tools panel and click in the blue sky at the top to sample that color.
 This will change the color of the rectangle.
 However, if your rectangle still has another color for either the stroke or the fill, click the appropriate area in the Color section of the Tools and using the resulting eyedropper, change that color to the blue sky color as well. - 11.
 Apply a swatch color to text With the Text tool, drag to select all your text links.
-Click the Fill Color box icon the in the Tools panel and select Window>Swatches and click on a dark blue color to apply the color to the fill of your text.
+Select Window>Swatches and click on a dark blue color to apply the color to the fill of your text.